 - Identifying the most economical path of conveyance

-Ground Penetrating Radar Assists with Sanitary Sewer Alignment & Conflict Identification
+Ground-Penetrating Radar Assists with Sanitary Sewer Alignment & Conflict Identification

 While planning the proposed sanitary sewer alignment, several challenges were encountered.
 One of the most significant challenges was the need to pass under the 18th Street Bridge east of Main Street in Cedar Falls.
 After requesting as-built plans for 18th Street and reviewing the site’s history, it became evident that the bridge had been rebuilt sometime after Highway 58 was constructed.
 We were concerned that the old bridge abutment was lying in conflict with the proposed sanitary sewer.

-To investigate below the surface and determine if the old bridge abutment was in conflict without having a destructive impact, we used ground penetrating radar.
+To investigate below the surface and determine if the old bridge abutment was in conflict without having a destructive impact, we used ground-penetrating radar.

-The use of ground penetrating radar is common in the archaeological field, where it is used for locating artifacts, but it’s not widely used for civil engineering purposes.
+The use of ground-penetrating radar is common in the archaeological field, where it is used for locating artifacts, but it’s not widely used for civil engineering purposes.
 However, for this application, it was an appropriate solution because of its non-destructive nature.
 The results of the radar test indicated a large mass near the elevation of the proposed sanitary sewer.
 Using this information, appropriate bid items were put in place in the project documents.
 During construction, the contractor encountered a portion of the old bridge abutment and was able to remove it without additional compensation due to the information the radar provided.

 Increasing Sewer System Capacity to Accommodate Future Needs

 This project is an example of a complete sanitary sewer design that incorporates future planning needs and encourages sustainable development.
 The project was designed to increase the sewage capacity from 15.9 million gallons per day (MGD) to 51.5 MGD.
-It serves as the primary conveyance system for 17.4 square miles of service area with a projected design life of 100 years and predicted ultimate build out.
+It serves as the primary conveyance system for 17.4 square miles of service area with a projected design life of 100 years and predicted ultimate build-out.

 The project encompassed replacing approximately 6,850 linear feet of existing sewer and increasing capacity by 55 percent.
-An additional 1,350 linear feet of cure-in-place plastic lining pipe rehabilitation was included, in conjunction with seven cast-in-place in-situ manhole rehabilitations.
+An additional 1,350 linear feet of cured-in-place plastic lining pipe rehabilitation was included, in conjunction with seven cast-in-place in-situ manhole rehabilitations.
 Replacement pipe ranged from 36-inches to 54-inches in size and included approximately 900 linear feet of trenchless sanitary sewer installation beneath Highway 58, University Avenue, and Main Street in Cedar Falls.
 The pipe material was selected was centrifugally cast fiberglass reinforced polymer mortar pipe (CCFRPMP) and ductile iron pipe (DIP).

 Continuous Collaboration Helps Project Team Exceed Goals